 Contact Paul Davis for all your property damage needs.
 (413) 642-2421

-- Obviously, it is always important to be sure you and your family (and don’t forget pets) are safe and that you contact your relatives and friends to inform them that you are safe.
+- Obviously, it is extremely important to be sure you and your family (and don’t forget pets) are safe and that you contact your friends and relatives to let them know you are all safe.

-- Keep a listing of any household goods or personal belongings you have thrown out and receipts for any expenses you incur while protecting your home.
+- Keep a listing of any household goods or personal belongings you have discarded and receipts for any expenses you incur while protecting your home.

 Water Damage Tips

-- Be Safe: A water event can present many possible safety hazards to residents.
-The potential for slips and falls and electric shock are real.
-Also, items soaked with water can be very heavy.
-Only complete tasks that can be done safely.
+- Be Safe: Water events can present many possible safety hazards to occupants.
+The potential for slips, falls and electric shock are real.
+Remember, items soaked with water can be very heavy.
+Only handle tasks that can be done so safely.

-- Electrical: Turn off all power to affected rooms of the home.
-Do not operate your television or other electrical appliances while you are standing on wet flooring.
+- Electrical: Be sure to turn off all power to affected areas of the home.
+Don’t operate the TV or other electrical appliances while standing on wet carpets or floors.

-- Air Conditioning: Turn your air conditioner on to assist drying during the summer or in regions with more humidity.
+- Air Conditioning: Turn the air conditioner on to assist with drying during the summer or in humid areas of the country.

-- Clothing/Fabrics: Transfer wet items to dry places.
+- Clothing/Fabrics: Transport wet items to a dry area.
 Don’t let draperies to stay in contact with wet carpeting or floors.

-- Furniture: Move lighter pieces off of the carpet.
-Place plastic wrap or plastic bags beneath the legs of large furniture.
+- Furniture: Move lighter pieces away from the carpeting.
+Place plastic wrap or plastic bags under the legs of larger furniture.
 Wipe any excess water off of the furniture.

 Fire Damage Tips

-- Be Safe: You should never reenter affected areas of the house until fire officials have deemed the home completely safe.
-Even after the fire is out, there are potential safety hazards to be aware of.
-The potential for slips and falls from the water used to extinguish the fire, as well as cuts and scrapes from exposed, sharp edges are real.
-Only perform tasks that can be done safely.
+- Be Safe: You should never reenter affected areas of the house until fire officials have deemed the home safe.
+Even when the fire is out, there are potential safety hazards to be aware of.
+The potential for slips and falls from the water used to diffuse the fire, and cuts and scrapes from exposed, sharp edges are real.
+Only perform tasks that can be done completely safely.

-- Going Back Inside: The aftermath of fire damage can be measured down to microscopic levels.
-Even for a short period of time, entry by a person can lead to additional damage.
+- Going Back Inside: The effects of fire damage are measured down to microscopic levels.
+Even for a short time, entry by a person can cause extra damage.
 Enter ONLY if emergency personnel have cleared the property and deemed it safe to enter and only if absolutely necessary.

-- Food Items: Do not consume food exposed to smoke or canned products that have been subjected to excessive heat.
+- Food Items: Don’t eat food items exposed to smoke or canned products that have been exposed to excessive heat.

-- Pets: Move any and all pets to a clean environment until your home has been fully cleaned and restored.
+- Pets: Transport all pets to a clean environment until your home has been fully cleaned and restored.